 The Classroom Newsletter is more of an update of what is going on in each of our subject areas so you, the parent or guardian, can help your student better understand the concepts.

 Every day, students are expected to write down all of their assignments on an Assignment Sheet.
 Students should use this Assignment Sheet to stay organized and remember what assignments are due the next day.
 Assignment Sheets should go home to the students' Take Home Folder.
 This folder should be used to bring any Worksheets, Assignments, or any other important information home such as the Monday Memo.

 The school has been using the app, Remind, to let all the parents know about upcoming events.
 I have used that app to create a 4th-grade classroom.
 I hope to use this to update you on events or projects coming up in the 4th-grade classroom.
 If you are not already added to the group, please text me your number.
 My cell phone is (928) 961-3825.

 Please look at the following headings to read about each of our classes.

 We have P.E. every Tuesday and Thursday.
 I like to do a sport for the students to learn.
-For the next couple of weeks, we are going to learn about volleyball.
+The sports include Softball, Flag Football, Volleyball, Basketball, Ultimate Frisbee, Soccer, and many other games.